Skip to content

 • 4-core CPU

-• An Ethereum Node, which could be Geth or any service providing a JSON RPC interface for accessing the L1 network can be used.
+• An Ethereum node; Geth or any service providing a JSON RPC interface for accessing the L1 network.

-• zkEVM node (or zkNode), as the L2 network.
+• zkEVM node (or zkNode) for the L2 network.

 Ethereum node setup